Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 ## Getting your copy of the Savings Calculator

-Once you have opened my public copy of the Savings Calculator, go to "File" > "Make a copy" to make a copy for yourself.
-The public copy is not editable, so that users cannot see each others inputs.
+Once you have opened the public copy of the Savings Calculator, go to "File" > "Make a copy" to make a copy for yourself.
+The public copy is not editable, to prevent users from making their personal financial information public.

 {% include figure.html path="assets/img/savings_calc/savings_calc_make_copy.png" class="img-fluid rounded z-depth-1" zoomable=true %}